-The New Zealand Goods and Service Tax (GST) is levied on physical and digital goods that are traded for consumption within New Zealand.
-If you have a commercial presence in New Zealand, and your business has a gross income of over NZD $60,000, you must register for GST.
+The New Zealand Goods and Service Tax (GST) is levied on physical and digital goods that are purchased by customers for consumption within New Zealand (NZ).
+If you have a commercial presence in New Zealand, and your business has a gross income of over NZD $60,000, you must register for New Zealand GST.

 If you run a business in New Zealand or provide sales/services in New Zealand and your turnover for the last 12 months was more than $60,000, you must register for GST.
 You also need to register if you expect your turnover for the next 12 months to exceed $60,000.
-Find out more about if you need to register for GST here.
+Read more about if you need to register for GST here .

-Refer this link for more details about the tax policy changes.
+Refer to this link for more details about the tax policy changes.

 Tax rates last updated, 8 Sept, 2017.